Advocacy

 State & Local Legislative Activities

-We have now begun the 2023—2024 legislative session.
-BioForward is committed to supporting our education systems from K-12 to technical colleges to our university system.
-We will be utilizing our 2022 WI Biohealth Economic Impact Report to demonstrate the importance of our biohealth industry as we advocate for various legislative and budget programs.
-Follow 2023 State Legislative and Administrative Actions & Updates for more information.
+BioForward is also committed to our education systems from K-12 to technical colleges to our university system.
+We continue to utilize our 2022 WI Biohealth Economic Impact Report to demonstrate the importance of our biohealth industry to policymakers on the state and federal levels.
+This year, we will be investing in a 2024 WI Biohealth Economic Impact Report.
+Follow 2024 State Legislative and Administrative Actions & Updates for more information.

 2023 STATE LEGISLATIVE AND ADMINISTRATION ACTIONS & UPDATES